Pilgrim badge: Imagery

 Studying the imagery of pilgrim badges quickly leads to an ability to identify the shrine or saint associated with them.
 For example, St Thomas of Canterbury is often shown being martyred by one of a group of four knights.
 The iconography of the scallop shell associated with pilgrimages along the Way of St James to the shrine of Saint James at Santiago de Compostela in modern Spain derived from shells collected by pilgrims on the beach.
 The relic of St John the Baptist's head, which was famously venerated at Amiens, is shown as a face on a plate.
 The images are frequently related to iconographic types found on monumental artwork, showing how mobile iconographies were across media and social spheres.

 Badges were made in the Middle Ages for purposes beyond pilgrim souvenirs; livery badges were presented to employees and allies by great figures, and became highly controversial in the decades leading to the Wars of the Roses.
 Some political badges have survived, including a fine one for the Black Prince.
 Other badges, with motifs such as lovers' tokens and mini brooches, were perhaps a form of cheap jewelry.
 Erotic badges showing winged phalluses or vulvas dressed as pilgrims are prolific, although their cultural significance is still debated.
-Gazing at a collection of pilgrim souvenirs and medieval badges is to gain an insight into the visual world of medieval Christendom.

 In England the tradition of making and wearing pilgrim badges died out in the early 16th century as pilgrimage initially declined in popularity and was then banned completely as the country became Anglican during the English Reformation, when pilgrimage became regarded as a superstition and idolatrous; this halt on the practice was only temporary, as the practice of Christian pilgrimage once again became popular among Anglicans.
 The tradition continued in Catholic Europe, in some cases to the present day.
 Those of other branches of Christianity, such as Lutherans and the Reformed, also continue the practice of Christian pilgrimage, going to places such as the Holy Land, Iona Abbey, and Taizé.